How to Use Etherscan: Complete Beginner’s Guide

 #1.
 Retrieve Data

 As an Ethereum blockchain explorer, Etherscan extracts data directly from the blockchain itself.
-By interacting with Ethereum , the website can access the most recent data about all the blocks, transactions, and smart contracts occurring on the network.
+By interacting with Ethereum nodes, the website can access the most recent data about all the blocks, transactions, and smart contracts occurring on the network.
 That’s how you know that all the information you’re getting is current and accurate.

 #2.
 Store Data